Resurrection of the Dead

 RESURRECTION!
 BUT HOW?

 People usually want to know the ins and outs of things.
-And in Paul's day it was no different, so he covered their thinking:
+And in Paul's day it was no different, so he answered their thinking:

 "... someone will say, 'How are the dead raised up?
 And with what body do they come?'